derpyasianpanda/SharpBot/README.md

 Sadly, LavaLink seems to have problems with the voice chat websocket connection for me at the moment.
 I will be pausing development on this project but luckily, I was able to learn A LOT about C# techniques (fulfilling my original goal).
-I will be keeping an I on LavaLink for any updates but for now I will try moving on to learn more.
+I will be keeping an eye on LavaLink for any updates but for now I will try moving on to learn more.